 The Fitbit Flyer have a good build quality that feels decently high-end.
 The cable is flat and rubberized and feels durable enough to last you a while.
 The earbuds and the in-line remote also look well-made with a polished design and dense plastic that won't get damaged if you accidentally drop the headphones once or twice.
 They're also sweat proof and which makes them decently durable headphones, however, since the earbuds are not detachable if the cable snaps or the remote breaks you will have to get a new pair.

-The Fitbit Flyer is a below-average sounding pair of closed-back in-ears.
 Their bass is well-extended, consistent, and deep, but it is uneven and quite overpowering to the point of negatively affecting its punchiness.
 Their mid-range however, is very well-balanced but ever so slightly recessed on vocals and lead instruments.
 The treble range is about average and lacks some detail and sharpness on vocals, lead instruments and cymbals.
 Additionally, and like most other in-ears, they don't have a large and out-of-head soundstage.
 It should be noted that these headphones were measured with the Power Boost option enabled.

 The frequency response consistency of the Fitbit Flyer is excellent.
 If the user is able to achieve a proper fit and an air-tight seal using the assortment of tips that come with the headphones, then they should be able to get consistent bass and treble delivery every time they use the headphones.